sailfish009/openstructure/modules/mol/mm/doc/settings.rst

     is used, the attribute openmm_plugin_directory has to be set accordingly.
     default: mm.Reference

+  .. attribute::        reference_properties

+    :class:`dict` of OpenMM specific properties, that can be set for the reference platform.

+  .. attribute::        cpu_properties

+    :class:`dict` of OpenMM specific properties, that can be set for the cpu platform.

+  .. attribute::        opencl_properties

+    :class:`dict` of OpenMM specific properties, that can be set for the opencl platform.

+  .. attribute::        cuda_properties

+    :class:`dict` of OpenMM specific properties, that can be set for the cuda platform.

   .. attribute::        add_thermostat

     Flag, whether an Andersen thermostat should be attached when settings up